avierstr/map_my_primers/README.md

 ### Primer file:

 The file with the primers/barcodes/adapters is a csv file (comma or tab separated) with 3 columns: name, forward sequence, reverse sequence (5'-3').
-It is best to provide the file not only with the barcode-primers combinations but also with the adapters, barcodes, primers so that the script can find the longest hit or only a partial hit if a complete hit is not found.
+You can also provide the file with the adapters from nanopore.
 ```
-16S,ACGACGTTGTAGAGAGTTTGATCMTGGCTCAG,GATGGTCGATGACGGTTACCTTGTTACGACTT
 LSK114,MMTGTACTTCGTTCAGTTACGTATTGCT,GCAATACGTAACTGAACGAAGTACAGG
 Middle,ACTTCGTTCAGTTACGTATTGCT,
 BC01_16S,TCGAAGAAAGTTGTCGGTGTCTTTGTGACGACGTTGTAGAGAGTTTGATCMTGGCTCAG,TCGAAGAAAGTTGTCGGTGTCTTTGTGGATGGTCGATGACGGTTACCTTGTTACGACTT
 BC02_16S,TCGTCGATTCCGTTTGTAGTCGTCTGTACGACGTTGTAGAGAGTTTGATCMTGGCTCAG,TCGTCGATTCCGTTTGTAGTCGTCTGTGATGGTCGATGACGGTTACCTTGTTACGACTT
-BC01,TCGAAGAAAGTTGTCGGTGTCTTTGTG,TCGAAGAAAGTTGTCGGTGTCTTTGTG
-BC02,TCGTCGATTCCGTTTGTAGTCGTCTGT,TCGTCGATTCCGTTTGTAGTCGTCTGT
 ```
 ### Command example:
 *Process "unknown.fasta", only the reads longer than 1800 bp and try to map the primers in the file "primers.csv" :*